Michael Redgrave: Film and television career

+Sound recordings

+Redgrave can be heard on Caedmon Records' The Merchant of Venice (as Shylock), The Tempest (as Prospero), Pygmalion (as Henry Higgins), The Poetry of Alexander Pope, Samson Agonistes, Gulliver's Travels, and Tales of Hans Christian Andersen.
+He also played the title roles in abridged versions of Hamlet, Macbeth, and Richard II for the Living Shakespeare series.

 Personal life

 Family

-Redgrave was married to the actress Rachel Kempson for 50 years from 1935 until his death.
+Redgrave married actress Rachel Kempson in 1935.
+They remained married for 50 years from 1935 until his death.
 Their children Vanessa (b.
-1937), Corin (1939–2010) and Lynn Redgrave (1943–2010), and their grandchildren: Natasha Richardson (1963–2009), Joely Richardson (b.
+1937), Corin (1939–2010) and Lynn Redgrave (1943–2010), and their grandchildren Natasha Richardson (1963–2009), Joely Richardson (b.
 1965) and Jemma Redgrave (b.
-1965) are also involved in theatre or film as actors.
+1965) have also been involved in theatre and film as actors.
 Their grandson Carlo Gabriel Nero is a screenwriter and film director; only Luke Redgrave has taken a path outside the theatre.

 His daughter Lynn wrote a one-woman play for herself called Shakespeare for My Father.
 She was nominated for Broadway's Tony Award for this role.
 She traced her love for Shakespeare as a way of following and finding her often absent father.

 Redgrave owned White Roding Windmill from 1937 to 1946.
 He and his family lived in Bedford House on Chiswick Mall from 1945 to 1954.
 His entry for Who's Who in the Theatre (1981) gives his address as Wilks Water, Odiham, Hampshire.